oracle/oci-grafana-logs/Readme.md

 ## Documentation

- Please refer to the [docs folder in this repo](./docs)
+ Please refer to the [docs folder in this GitHub repository](./docs)

 ## Help

-Issues and questions about this plugin can be posted [here](https://github.com/oracle/oci-grafana-plugin/issues)
+Issues and questions about this plugin can be posted [as an issue in this GitHub repository](https://github.com/oracle/oci-grafana-plugin/issues)

 ## Contributing